About Sustainable Transportation

-Transportation must be both economically and environmentally sustainable.
+Transportation will have to become both economically and environmentally sustainable.
 Including freight and passenger sectors, transportation accounts for 23 percent of global greenhouse gas emissions.
 In Europe, it’s a quarter of all greenhouse gases and in the United States, transportation is the largest contributor to GHG emissions at 28 percent.

 But new technologies, new approaches and new awareness will allow mobility that is more sustainable and more equitable, if transportation providers and manufacturers move forward to meet these challenges.
 A return to pre-pandemic ways would be a lost opportunity.